Generic name: dexamethasone (intraocular) [ DEX-a-METH-a-sone ]

 Call your doctor at once if you have:

-vision problems, eye pain, or seeing halos around lights;
+blurred vision, tunnel vision, or seeing halos around lights;

 increased sensitivity of your eyes to light; or

-Common Ozurdex side effects may include blurred vision.
+Common Ozurdex side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.